magento/devdocs/src/guides/v2.3/config-guide/prod/config-reference-systemxml.md

   - System
 ---

-The `system.xml` file is responsible for providing the possibility to manage the System Configuration.
-This document provides a general reference for the `system.xml`.
+The `system.xml` file allows you to manage the Magento system configuration.
+Use this topic as a general reference for the `system.xml` file.
 The `system.xml` file is located under `etc/adminhtml/system.xml` in a given Magento 2 extension.
 As already mentioned, the system.xml file is located under `etc/adminhtml/system.xml`.

 The following code snippet shows the bare skeleton of the file: